 Recently, cabinet ministers and Indian news media outlets shared that a reader’s poll conducted by British Herald, a British magazine, declared Prime Minister Modi the most powerful leader in the world.

-After some investigation, that British Herald is an obscure magazine with extremely low web traffic rank, and is owned by a UK registered company whose director is a Kerala-based businessman, Ansif Ashraf.
+After some investigation, it was found that British Herald is an obscure magazine with extremely low web traffic rank, and is owned by a UK registered company whose director is a Kerala-based businessman, Ansif Ashraf.
 The fact that it is a British magazine was enough to excite Indian media houses and news consumers.

-Although, the recent over-eagerness in building the tallest Indian statues might be , it also stems from the desire to receive global recognition.
+Although, the recent over-eagerness in building the tallest Indian statues might be political, it also stems from the desire to receive global recognition.
 When the sentence “the tallest statue in the world” is splashed across news media outlets around the world, it gives Indians great pride.

 India’s Relentless Quest For Permanent UNSC Seat